• Skip to primary navigation

 Instructions

-• Rinse your tomatoes and pat them dry.
+• Rinse the tomatoes and pat them dry.
 Cut out the core of each tomato and cut the tomatoes in half.
 Gently squeeze each tomato half over the sink as you scrape out the seeds.
 Chop up the tomatoes, pat them dry, and add them in a layer on top of the peppers.

-• Rinse your green onions and pat them dry.
+• Rinse the green onions and pat them dry.
 Slice off the root end and discard.
 Trim off the tips of the green parts if they look wilted.
 Using kitchen scissors if you have them, cut the green onions into small rings.
 Sprinkle almost all of them on top of the cheese layer, saving a few for garnish.

 • If desired, you can garnish the center of the dip with a small mound of extra diced peppers sprinkled with green onion slices.